ConnectEverything/ngs-xacct-guide/StreamShare.md

-# Share a message stream
+# Cross-Account Message Stream Share

 Using the `add export`, `generate activation`, and `add import` commands of the `nsc` tool, a message stream may be made available to other accounts.